Welcome

 ASSISTANT EDITOR: Mary Duprey

-EXECUTIVE PRODUCERS: Sheila Laffey, Michael Tobia
+EXECUTIVE PRODUCERS: Sheila Laffey, Michael Tobias

 Todd Brunelle and Sheila Laffey filming at Madrona Marsh in Torrance where 800 tons of concrete were removed to restore wetlands.